yasirbhutta/yasirbhutta.github.io/matlab/docs/cve.md

 area = 0.5 * b * h;

 % Display the result
-fprintf('The area of the triangle with base %.2f and height %.2f is %.2f.\n', b, h, area);
+disp(area)
 ```

 In this example, we define the base and height of the triangle as `b=6` and `h=4`, respectively.
 Then, we use the formula for the area of a triangle, which is `0.5 * base * height`, to calculate the area.
-Finally, we use the `fprintf` function to display the result, which is the area of the triangle with two decimal places.
+Finally, we use the `disp` function to display the result, which is the area of the triangle with two decimal places.

 You can adjust the values of `b` and `h` to calculate the area of a triangle with different dimensions.